Filing a Mesothelioma Claim in Kentucky

 In 2016, the most recent year for which there is information, there were 30 new cases of mesothelioma in Kentucky and 24 deaths.

-The reality is that companies operating in Kentucky imported raw asbestos by the ton in order to make asbestos-containing products to insulate heavy machinery in factories.
-Suppliers knowingly provided Kentucky-based companies with asbestos-containing products.
+Companies operating in Kentucky imported asbestos by the ton to insulate heavy machinery in factories.
+Suppliers knew the dangers ahead of time but still provided Kentucky-based companies with asbestos-containing products.

 If you were diagnosed with mesothelioma and have a history of asbestos exposure, reach out to a Kentucky mesothelioma lawyer.
 These experienced attorneys will fight on behalf of victims in hopes of securing the compensation they may deserve.